History of Oligarchy in Timeline

 Oligarchy

-In 1907, George Bernard Shaw introduced the concept of an intellectual oligarchy in his play Major Barbara, criticizing the control of society by intellectual elites and advocating for the empowerment of the common people.
+In 1907, George Bernard Shaw coined the concept of an intellectual oligarchy in his play Major Barbara, criticizing the control of society by intellectual elites.

-In 1965, Ferdinand Marcos began his presidency in the Philippines, during which monopolies linked to his family and close associates began to emerge, marking the start of what analysts have described as an era of oligarchy.
+In 1965, Ferdinand Marcos began his presidency in the Philippines, during which monopolies linked to his family and associates arose, leading to what analysts described as an era of oligarchy.

 1979: Establishment of the Islamic Republic of Iran

-In 1979, the Islamic Republic of Iran was established after the Iranian Revolution, which is sometimes described as a clerical oligarchy.
-The ruling system, Velayat-e-Faqih, places power in a small group of Shia clerics.
+In 1979, the Islamic Republic of Iran was established after the Iranian Revolution, a system sometimes described as a clerical oligarchy.

-In 1986, the presidency of Ferdinand Marcos in the Philippines ended, concluding a period characterized by the rise of monopolies linked to the Marcos family and their associates, a period often described as an era of oligarchy.
+In 1986, the presidency of Ferdinand Marcos ended, concluding a period during which monopolies linked to his family and associates arose in the Philippines, a time analysts described as an era of oligarchy.

-In 1991, following Ukraine's independence, a powerful class of business elites, known as Ukrainian oligarchs, emerged and played a significant role in the country's politics and economy, gaining control of state assets during rapid privatization.
+In 1991, after Ukraine's independence, a powerful class of business elites known as Ukrainian oligarchs began to play a significant role in the country's politics and economy.

 1991: Dissolution of Soviet Union and Rise of Russian Oligarchs

-In 1996, fearing a Communist Party victory, Russian oligarchs, including the Seven Bankers, funded and supported Boris Yeltsin's re-election campaign, influencing his government in the subsequent years.
+In 1996, fearing a Communist Party victory, Russian oligarchs, particularly the Seven Bankers, funded and supported Boris Yeltsin's re-election campaign, exerting influence over his government.

-In 1999, Vladimir Putin succeeded Boris Yeltsin and began cracking down on many oligarchs in Russia, arresting some for tax evasion and forcing others into exile.
-Later, he fostered a new class of oligarchs consisting of his personal friends and colleagues.
+In 1999, Vladimir Putin came to power and began cracking down on Russian oligarchs, arresting some for tax evasion and forcing others into exile, although he later created a new class of oligarchs.

-Following the 2008 financial crisis, economist Simon Johnson argued that an American financial oligarchy became particularly prominent, wielding significant power over the economy and political decisions.
+In 2008, economist Simon Johnson argued that an American financial oligarchy became particularly prominent following the financial crisis.

 2010: Citizens United v.
 FEC Supreme Court Decision

-The 2010 Citizens United v.
-FEC Supreme Court decision removed limits on donations to political campaigns.
+In 2010, the Citizens United v.
+FEC Supreme Court decision removed limits on donations to political campaigns, leading to the US being characterized as an oligarchy by Jimmy Carter.

-2014: Gilens and Page Study on Political Influence in the US
+2014: Gilens and Page Study on US Political System

-In 2014, a study by political scientists Martin Gilens and Benjamin Page argued that the United States' political system disproportionately reflects the preferences of wealthy individuals and business groups rather than average citizens, based on their analysis of policy outcomes between 1981 and 2002.
+In 2014, political scientists Martin Gilens and Benjamin Page argued that the U.S. political system does not primarily reflect the preferences of its average citizens, suggesting wealthy individuals and business groups held substantial influence.

 In 2015, former President Jimmy Carter characterized the United States as an "oligarchy with unlimited political bribery" following the Citizens United v.
 FEC Supreme Court decision.

-In 2016, Rodrigo Duterte was elected president of the Philippines and pledged to dismantle the oligarchy.
-Despite his criticisms of prominent tycoons, corporate oligarchy persisted throughout his administration, and figures allied with Duterte benefitted.
+In 2016, Rodrigo Duterte was elected President of the Philippines, promising to dismantle the oligarchy, though corporate oligarchy persisted throughout his tenure.

 2021: Ukraine Passes Law to Curb Oligarchic Influence

-In 2021, Ukraine passed a law aimed at curbing the influence of oligarchs on politics and the economy, in an attempt to address the power held by business elites since the country's independence.
+In 2021, Ukraine passed a law aimed at curbing the influence of oligarchs on politics and the economy.

-In April 2024, the Iranian government implemented the "Noor plan", leading to increased policing and criminal prosecution against women defying mandatory hijab laws, as part of intensified surveillance efforts to suppress dissent.
+In April 2024, the Iranian government intensified its surveillance efforts to suppress dissent, particularly targeting women and human rights activists, implementing the "Noor plan" to increase policing and prosecution against women defying mandatory hijab laws.

-In 2024, Elon Musk contributed over $200 million into the election, creating a "super" PAC to promote Donald Trump's campaign, and has been described as an oligarch due to his extensive influence on Trump's second presidency.
+In 2024, Elon Musk contributed over $200 million into the election, creating a "super" PAC to promote Donald Trump's campaign and became head of the Department of Government Efficiency (DOGE).

 January 15, 2025: Biden Warns of Oligarchy in Farewell Address